elba7r/system/erpnext/docs/user/manual/en/buying/request-for-quotation.md

 A Request for Quotation is a document that an organization submits to one or more suppliers eliciting quotation for items.

-In Revalue, You can create request for quotation directly by going to:
+In ERPNext, You can create request for quotation directly by going to:

 > Buying > Documents > Request for Quotation > New Request for Quotation